Download Google Chrome for iPhone and iPad

 Apple’s App Store rules have historically required all browsers on iPhone and iPad to use WebKit, the same engine that powers Safari.
 That means Chrome on iOS renders pages with WebKit rather than Blink (the engine Chrome uses on every other platform).
 For most users this is invisible.
 Page compatibility, JavaScript performance, and security are roughly the same as Safari.

-Since iOS 17.4 in March 2024, Apple permits alternative browser engines in the European Union under the Digital Markets Act.
+In the European Union, Apple now permits alternative browser engines under the Digital Markets Act.
 Outside the EU, all browsers including Chrome continue to use WebKit on iOS.

 Set Chrome as Your Default Browser

-From then on, links from Mail, Messages, Notes, and other apps open in Chrome.
+From then on, links you tap in Mail, Messages, Notes, and other apps open in Chrome instead of Safari.

 Sign In and Sync